-Only holders of record of Primus common stock at the close of business on [-], 2011, the record date for the special meeting, are entitled to receive this notice and to vote their shares at the special meeting or at any adjournment or postponement of the special meeting.
+Only holders of record of Primus common stock at the close of business on January 12, 2011, the record date for the special meeting, are entitled to receive this notice and to vote their shares at the special meeting or at any adjournment or postponement (to the extent permitted by law) of the special meeting.
 All stockholders of record are cordially invited to attend the special meeting in person.